 A third remarked, “She’s too stupid to be here, Mrs. Lilywhite.
 Can’t you just move her to another classroom?”

 Melody softly closed her book.
 She knew what was coming: she had been warned a week ago—no, wait: three days ago—that if she was caught “napping” again in this advanced mathematics classroom she’d be moved to a lesser one.
 She had no doubt the boom was about to be lowered.
 Her face burned.
 She felt not an inch tall, but miles long, as if her body had been stretched painfully, unmercifully for all to see and laugh at.
-Her hands felt too large, her forehead too broad; her clothes clung to her, suddenly threadbare and too tight and woefully out of style.
+Her hands felt too large, her forehead too broad; her clothes clung to her, suddenly threadbare, suffocatingly tight, and woefully out of style.

 “Melody Singleton, right this instant!”

-The classroom groaned in frustration.
-Mrs. Lilywhite grabbed Melody’s arm.
+The classroom groaned.
+Mrs. Lilywhite grabbed her arm.
 “Off to the principal.
 Let’s go—now.”

 -grunt- “I’m sorry, my dear, this is the only way.
 I suspected all along you weren’t cut out for this class; I tried talking reason into Mr. Jefferson, I truly did, but he just wouldn’t back down.
 Thought you were the brightest thing since sunrise.
 Now I’m forced to have a word with him as well….”